sternmotor/macos-userlibrary-migration/README.md

-# macos-userlibrary-migration# Migrating macOS user settings
+# Migrating macOS user settings

+## Overview
 Most peaple are just fine copying their data and settings from one macOS installation to another by just using the migration tool.
 I did this for 10 years now, never had a problem.
 By now, some failures slowly creep in, resulting in some applications to take very long time to finish their stuff.
 In case you want to have a clean start, you need to run a manual migration of you data and settings.
 As far as concerning you user data, follow the [guide which Matt Gemmel wrote](http://mattgemmell.com/manually-migrating-to-a-new-mac/).

-For migration of you settings (mail accounts, signatures, adressbook, calendars), you need to migrate you "User Library" and this is what this article is about.
+For migration of your settings (mail accounts, signatures, adressbook, calendars), you need to migrate you "User Library" and this is what this article is about.

-## Migrating the library
-Tested on macOS `Sierra`, make sure source and target os have the same version.
+The process shown here has been tested on macOS `Sierra`, make sure source and target macOS installation have the same version.

-### Keychain
+## Password database migration

 The KeyChain holds your passwords.
-I did not copy it over this process to prevent possible account corruption.
-If you’ve forgotten some passwords you can use the Keychain Utility (located inside `/Applications/Utilities`) to view the contents of your old user keychain.
+I did not copy the keychain file over in this process to prevent possible account corruption.
+If you’ve forgotten some passwords you can copy your old keychain to a temporary place on your new installation and use the Keychain Utility (located inside `/Applications/Utilities`) to view the contents of your old user keychain.

 The keychain file can be found on the old drive at: `~/Library/Keychains/login.keychain`.

-### Prepare library settings transfer
+## Export old library settings
+Copying of settings to USB stick or network drive

+### Preparation
-Assume you want to export your settings to `Library2` directory in your home directory:
+Assuming you want to export your settings to `Library2` directory in your home directory, prepare an export directory structure like:

 ```
 mkdir ~/Library2
 mkdir ~/Library2/Containers